francescomari/flask-introduction/README.md

 # Introduction to Flask

-This repository contains the minimal amount of code to bootstrap a [Flask](https://flask.palletsprojects.com/en/stable/) application.
-You can use this repository as a template for your project, or as a tutorial for setting up a new project.
+This repository contains the minimal code to start a [Flask](https://flask.palletsprojects.com/en/stable/) application.
+You can use this as a template for your project or as a tutorial for setup.

 ## Create a new virtual environment